xibosignage/xibo-manual/source/en/tour_folders.md

 - Right click the **Root Folder** and select **Create** to add a new Folder to the tree.

+{tip}
+Only Super Administrator users can create Folders under the Root Folder.
+Users can be granted [Feature](/manual/en/users_features_and_sharing.html) access to create sub-folders under parent Folders they have been given access to.
+{/tip}

 -  Further menu options are available to **Create** a sub-folder, **Rename**, **Remove** **Share** and [Move Folders](/manual/en/tour_folders.html#content-move-and-merge-folders):